 - there is so much expertise I lack, which folks like you have

 - the conversation is better with you in it

 - but librarianship’s culture of guest-writing or presenting for exposure just doesn’t sit right.

 I want to help produce more excellent content than I am able to make on my own, but I want LibUX to inspire a higher standard by adhering to that same standard.

 I need your help to pay writers, presenters, and pay for services like GoToWebinar that all go in to improving the quality, experience, and ethic of our content.
 I am at the limits of what I can afford out of pocket, but LibUX is aching to grow.

-They cover everything from, you know, little things like twenty times more content than I usually write ($1), giveaways, exclusive access to pilot projects ($5), the bomb webinar archive with high-quality transcripts we’re starting ($10), sponsorship if you’ve got something to promote, or even me — your pal Michael — on retainer.
+They cover everything from, you know, little things like five times more content than I usually make ($1), giveaways, exclusive access to pilot projects ($5), the bomb webinar archive with high-quality transcripts we’re starting ($10), sponsorship if you’ve got something to promote, or even me — your pal Michael — on retainer.

 Consider subscribing.
 Your support goes a long way.